← Back to Blog

 The result is a more realistic distribution that matches human panel responses.
 It captures the full spectrum: enthusiasm, indifference, skepticism, and rejection.

-The FLR methodology was validated against 9,300 real human responses across 57 surveys.
-AI synthetic consumers achieve 85%+ distributional similarity to human panels across demographic segments.
-This means the distribution of responses, not just the average, matches human data.
+The FLR methodology builds on research validated against 9,300 real human responses across 57 surveys (Maier et al. / PyMC Labs, 2025).
+AI synthetic consumers achieve approximately 90% of human test-retest reliability.
+This means the distribution of responses, not just the average, closely matches human data.

-Validation compared synthetic consumer response distributions against real human panel distributions across 57 surveys spanning multiple product categories and demographics.
+The foundational validation compared synthetic consumer response distributions against real human panel distributions across 57 surveys spanning multiple product categories and demographics.
 The key metric is distributional similarity, not mean accuracy.
 Getting the average right is easy.
-Matching the full distribution, including the tails, is what matters.
+Matching the full distribution, including the tails, is what matters for product decisions.

 FLR shines in specific use cases: